tyhenry/dt_openframeworks_2018/week11/README.md

  - Prototype an idea or technique you might want to use for your final
  - Try out an [ofxAddon](https://www.ofxaddons.com)

-- **For more information on 3D meshes (apart from the example projects):**
+Note: _For more information on 3D meshes (apart from the example projects):_
-  **Read the ["Generating Meshes from Image"](http://openframeworks.cc/ofBook/chapters/generativemesh.html)** chapter of ofBook
+  Read the ["Generating Meshes from Image"](http://openframeworks.cc/ofBook/chapters/generativemesh.html) chapter of ofBook
    - this will review 3D meshes and introduces image sampling

 # Apps